microchip-pic-avr-examples/pic16f15244-ioc-example/README.md

 Output pin RC0 is configured as the TX output through PPS.
 Nano hardware also connects pin RC0 to the USB receive line, allowing a quick connection to the PC terminal without any additional wires or USB bridge circuits.

 The EUSART module is configured to use the `printf()` function call that it built in to the XC8 libraries.
-In MCC, simply check the 'Redirect Printf to USART' check-box as shown in Figure 8, and the additional function calls are added to the project.
+In MCC, check the 'Redirect Printf to USART' check-box as shown in Figure 8, and the additional function calls are added to the project.
 Example 1 shows the use of the `printf()` function in the IOC ISR.

   ###### Figure 8: 'Redirect Printf to USART' Check-box
   ![STDIO to USART](images/STDIO2USART.png)